MimIR 0.1

 const T * isa_imm() const

-mim::Def::isa_mut / mim::Def::as_mut allows for an downcast and only matches mutables.
-By doing so, it removes the const qualifier and gives you access to the non-const methods that only make sense for mutables:
+mim::Def::isa_mut / mim::Def::as_mut only match mutables.
+They also remove the const qualifier, which gives you access to the non-const methods that only make sense for mutables:

 void foo(const Def* def) {